chhantyal/FinanceAPI/README.md

 Yahoo!
 Finance allows to download stock data as csv file if you need.
 Sadly, this feature is discontinued in India.
 So, FinanceAPI fills the gap.

 # Usage Policy
 The script uses basic web scraping techniques to get data from Yahoo!
 Finance India.
 Please be aware that this is only for personal use.
-REDISTRIBUTION OR USE OF DATA MIGHT BE GOVERNED BY COPYRIGHT LAWS.
+REDISTRIBUTION OR USE OF DATA MIGHT BE PROTECTED BY COPYRIGHT LAWS.
 The LICENSE file is valid for script only, not data.

 # Install